masc-ucsc/docs/docs/pyrope/05-assert.md

   checked only when formal verification is enabled.
 Simulation can also check for this, but because it is slow, it may not be active by default.

-* `restrict`: Constraints or restrictions beyond to check a subset of the valid space.
+* `restrict`: Constraints or restricts beyond to check a subset of the valid space.
 It only affects the verify command.
 The restrict command accepts a list of conditions to restrict.